Molotschna: History

-After the first Mennonite colony within the Russian Empire, Chortitza, was founded in 1789, Mennonite visitors found the freedoms and free land of Southern Ukraine an attractive alternative in view of restrictions placed on them in West Prussia.
+After the first Mennonite colony within the Russian Empire, Chortitza, was founded in 1789, Mennonite visitors found the freedom in Southern Ukraine an attractive alternative in view of restrictions placed on them in West Prussia.
 The imperial Russian government wanted more settlers with the valuable agricultural and craft skills of the Mennonites.
 In 1800, Paul I of Russia enacted a Privilegium (official privileges) for Mennonites, granting them exemption from military service "for all time".
 In West Prussia, King Frederick William III was making it difficult for Mennonites to acquire land, because of their refusal to serve in the military due to their pacifist religious beliefs.
 Another reason to immigrate was fear of the changes brought about by the French Revolution.
 Refuge in Russia was seen as a more secure alternative.

 The first settlers, 162 families, emigrated in 1803 to the existing Chortitza settlement and spent the winter there.
 They founded the first new villages near the Molochna River in 1804.
 The central Russian government set aside a 1200 km2 tract of land for the settlers along the Molochna River in the Taurida Governorate.
 The next year, an additional group of about the same size arrived.
 Each family received 0.7 km2 of land.
 In contrast to the settlement of Chortitza, wealthy Mennonites also immigrated to Molotschna.
 They sold their farms in Germany, paid a 10 percent emigration tax, and brought the remainder into the Russian Empire.
 Arriving with superior farming skills and more wealth, they developed new farms and businesses more easily than had been the case for early settlers in Chortitza.
 The seaport city of Taganrog provided a convenient market for their dairy products in the early years.
 Wheat later became the predominant commodity crop.

 Between 1803 and 1806, 365 families came to Molotschna.
 Further immigration was prevented during the Napoleonic Wars.
 Another 254 families came from 1819 to 1820.
 After 1835 immigration to Molotschna ended, with about 1200 families, totaling some 6000 people, having moved from Prussia.
 The settlement consisted of 1750 km2 of land with 46 villages and total population of about 10,000.
 A part of this was not divided but reserved for future generations, to care for the growing number of families.
 As the population outgrew the available land, daughter colonies such as Neu Samara Colony were formed.

 The settlement was located near the Russian Empire's southern frontier.
 It was subject to raids by nomadic Crimean Tatars, who had been deported from the Molotschna Valley by the Russian government.
-After four Mennonites were killed by a raiding party, the imperial government banned the Tatars' spiked and weighted pole weapon which they frequently used on hunting expeditions.
+After four Mennonites were killed by a raiding party, the imperial government banned the Tatars' spiked and weighted polearm which they frequently used on hunting expeditions.
 Later Mennonites and their neighbors coexisted peacefully.